bakechain/bakechain/README.md

 Follow [@BakeChain](https://twitter.com/BakeChain) on Twitter to keep up to date with the latest announcements.

-**Please note - BakeChain is currently in alpha.
-We strongly recommend that you do not use your contribution details, or any private keys that you wish to use when the mainnet launches.
-Please ensure you're using fresh keys with the intention to discard them when Tezos launches.**
+**Please note - BakeChain is currently in beta.
+Although we have taken many safety precautions, you use this software at your own risk.**

 ## Installing
 **Note - currently only available for Windows 7 and above - we are currently working on a macOS and Linux build.**

-To install, please select from the options below:
+You can check out our latest releases to download and get started.

+Once downloaded, extract the contents, and run bakechain_app_0.1.0.exe

 ## Documentation

 <img src="https://github.com/bakechain/bakechain.github.io/raw/master/assets/img/appscreen1.jpg" width="400">

-**1) Download and install Bakechain using one of the links above**
+**1) Download and install Bakechain using the instructions above**

-**2) Generate a new baker, or restore your existing baker from the CLI tool**
+**2) Generate a new baker, or restore your existing baker.
+If you are restoring a baker then here are some tips **

 _To export the secret/private key from the tezos-client, you can run the following command:_
 ```no-highlight
 ./tezos-client show identity <identity> --show-secret
 ```

+_If you are restoring a Fundraiser/ICO wallet, please enter the following_ -The seed words from the PDF file
+-The email address from the PDF file
+-The password used during the ICO/Fundraiser (not on the PDF file) -The Public Key Hash/Address (tz1)

+_You can also enter the activation code from the KYC/AML process if your account hasn't already been activated_

-**3) If your baker has a low balance, please top it up using the [eztz faucet](https://stephenandrews.github.io/eztz/faucet.html)**
+**3) If your baker has a low balance, please top it up.
+To register as a baker you can't have a 0 balance account, and to begin baking you need at least 10,000XTZ (1 roll) minimum

-**4) Hit the "Start Baking" button to initiate the baker - you are baking blocks on Tezos!**
+**4) Hit the "Start Baking" button to initiate the baker - you will begin baking blocks on Tezos (this could take up to 7 cycles/20 days)!**

 ## Interface Guide